mgatti03/cs-552-modern-nlp/README.md

 More details on the content of the project and the deliverables of each milestone will be released at a later date.
 <!-- Registration details can be found in the announcement [here][1p]. -->

+#### Proposal
+- Release Date: 16 Apr 2025
+- **Due Date: 4 May 2025**

 #### Milestone 1:
+- Release Date: 28 Apr 2025
-- Due: 4 May 2025
+- **Due Date: 11 May 2025**

 #### Milestone 2:
 <!-- - Milestone 2 parameters can be found in the [project description][2p]. -->
-- Due: 18 May 2025
+- Release Date: 12 May 2025
+- **Due Date: 25 May 2025**

 #### Final Deliverable:
-- The final report, code, and date will be due on June 8th.
-Students are welcome to turn in their materials ahead of time, as soon as the semester ends.
+_The final report, code, and date will be due on June 8th.
+Students are welcome to turn in their materials ahead of time, as soon as the semester ends._
 <!-- - More details can be found in the [project description][2p]. -->
-- Due: 8 June 2025
+- Release Date: 25 May 2025
+- **Due Date: 08 Jun 2025**

 <a name="contact"></a>